4 excellent learning portal examples for training employees

 We like the integrated approach that draws on different technologies and services:

 - Totara LMS, Classroom Connect and Knowledge Bank

 - Reporting and management information

 - Content development

 Visit elearning: Jury’s Inn: Learning Portal

 Vaillant, a one hundred and forty year old family business, revolutionizes its approach to training with this successful blended learning solution.
-It combines elearning, workshops, hands-on skills and online performance support into a single sign-on Totara LMS.
+It combines corporate elearning, workshops, hands-on skills and online performance support into a single sign-on Totara LMS.

 This learning portal was developed by Mind Click.